Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 These beds are similar to capsules, but usually a bit larger in size.

 Some of these come with double beds!
 This is a great option for traveling couples.
-When I travel with my hubby – which I nowadays do in our nomad life – this is our most popular choice.
+When I travel with my hubby, which I nowadays do in our nomadic life, this is our most popular choice.

-Not only because of the double bed option and cheap price but because most of the hostels have a shared kitchen.
+Not only because of the double bed option and low price, but also because most of the hostels have a shared kitchen.
 A must-have for long trips and for anyone who doesn’t want to eat out multiple times a day, money-wise or otherwise.

 Hostels might be a little bit more expensive than capsule stays, but not always.
-Plus you can save money cooking yourself or buying something from kombini (l7/11, Lawson) to heat up in a microwave oven
+Plus, you can save money cooking for yourself or buying something from a kombini (l7/11, Lawson) to heat up in a microwave oven

-For whom: Solo travelers & couples on a budget and for those wanting to cook themselves.
+For whom: Solo travelers & couples on a budget, and for those wanting to cook for themselves.

 Hotels in Tokyo